tripflex/wp-job-manager-registration-use-email/README.md

 ### Features ###
 * Use email as username
 * Set display_name and nickname as username that was going to be used
+* Replace "Username" with "Username or Email" on login forms

 ### Requires ###
 * [WP Job Manager by Mike Jolley](http://mikejolley.com/projects/wp-job-manager/)